 Mid-Season Clothing Sales Coming to a Retailer Near You

-The general rule to dressing yourself in deals is to wait about two months after a new season of apparel hits stores before cashing in on sizable discounts.
-Many retailers began debuting their spring merchandise in February, placing April at about the 2-month mark.
-Look closely at the discounts though: a spring clothing sale that takes 30% to 40% off is likely a mid-season promotion; for discounts of 50% off or more, wait until May.
+The general rule for dressing yourself in deals is to wait about two months after a new season of apparel hits stores, before cashing in on sizable discounts.
+Many retailers began debuting their spring merchandise in February, which means April is the two-month mark.
+Look closely at the discounts though: a spring clothing sale that takes 25% to 40% off is likely a mid-season promotion; for discounts of 50% off or more, wait until May.

 Jump Start Your Mother's Day Shopping